 Caring for a child's feet will benefit their health, mobility and well-being throughout their entire lives.
 According to the Society of Chiropodists and Podiatrists, the 26 bones in our feet are not fully hardened (or ossified) until ages 12–18.
 In fact, children's feet are composed of relatively soft and flexible cartilage that gradually converts to bone with age.
 While children's feet are developing, the soft cartilage centers are fusing together.
 As such, the foot is at risk from injury and deformity due to ill-fitting footwear.
 Any postural foot abnormality can have an effect further up the body and permanently altering posture and walking style.

-For a recent anniversary celebration, we asked our customer to tell us how their Soft Star Shoes make them feel.
-Take a peek at what they had to say, or scroll down for some helpful resources.
+For a recent anniversary celebration, we asked our customers to tell us how their Soft Star Shoes make them feel.
+Take a peek at what they had to say:

 Kids Barefoot Research